avaframe/AvaFrame/docs/moduleLog2Report.rst

 * cfgFLAGS - main configuration including a flag reportOneFile
 * plotDict - including title and the absolute paths to the image you want to be included - optional

-For the inputDictionary, a certain structure is required as illustrated for the following example:
+For the input dictionary, a certain structure is required as illustrated for the following example:

 ::